Power-generation enhancements and upstream flow properties of turbines in unsteady inflow conditions: Conclusions

-\backsection[Acknowledgements]{The authors would like to thank Konstantinos Steiros for sharing resources that helped with the derivation of the analytical model in this work.
-The authors also appreciate the assistance and safety supervision of Malaika Cordeiro, Matt Fu, and Peter Gunnarson during the experiments.}
+\backsection[Acknowledgements]{The authors would like to thank Michael Howland for several enlightening conversations regarding the development of the nonlinear dynamical model and its connection to induction effects.
+The authors also would like to thank Konstantinos Steiros for sharing resources that helped with the derivation of the porous-disc model, and the three anonymous referees assigned by the \textit{Journal of Fluid Mechanics} for their feedback and suggestions, which greatly strengthened the analysis and conclusions of this study.
+The authors additionally appreciate the assistance and safety supervision of Malaika Cordeiro, Matthew Fu, and Peter Gunnarson during the experiments.}

 \backsection[Funding]{This work was supported by the National Science Foundation (grant number CBET-2038071) and the Caltech Center for Autonomous Systems and Technologies.
 Nathaniel Wei was supported by a National Science Foundation Graduate Research Fellowship.}